-He developed a covered call strategy in the late ’90s while Investment Director of The Oxford Club and identified a unique aberration.
+He developed a covered call strategy in the late ’90s while investment strategist of The Oxford Club and identified a unique aberration.
 The trading system he built around this allowed him to hand his readers a win percentage of more than 80%.

 Not satisfied with that system, he turned to LEAPS and put selling strategies as co-founder and chief options strategist for the groundbreaking publication Wall Street Daily.
 After that, he honed his strategies for readers of Automatic Trading Millionaire, where, since inception, he hasn’t recorded a single realized loss.
 And that’s including a span of more than 40 recommendations over an 18-month period.